Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 All in all, go for active speakers as opposed to passive ones.
 If you’re a beginner, it makes the entire task of setting up much more straightforward.
 Otherwise, you may find yourself dealing with amps, wattage and ohm loads, and more other stuff.

-That’s what I said to my cousin in Australia since I don’t have time to explain every bit of the equipment.
-Eventually, he decided on these:
+That’s what I said to my cousin in Australia since I didn’t have time to explain every bit of the equipment.
+Eventually, he decided on two Electro-Voice ZLX-12BT and a sub.

 I also highly advise getting a crossover; it divides the low-end frequencies from the high-end ones.
 This indicates the subs and speakers only get the frequency range they were intended to play.
 It makes the speakers much more productive, which means they sound much louder without attaching more speakers, and the speaker cones are less prone to breaking.